johnnewman/watchtower/README.md

 ### 4. Optional Microcontroller, Infrared, and Servos

 The project can be optionally configured to work with a microcontroller to enable and disable infrared lighting for night vision.
 The controller also reads the analog room brightness and uses PWM to fine-tune the infrared brightness.
 In the event that the camera should rotate or be covered when not in use, this controller can also move an attached servo.
-A schematic for the microcontroller circuit [is included](/ancillary/hardware).
+A diagram for the microcontroller circuit [is included](/ancillary/hardware).

 I used an AVR ATTiny84 for its small size and low price.
 This microcontroller has more than enough IO ports for Watchtower and it comes with a second internal timer that can be dedicated for servo usage.

 The ATTiny84 program located in [ancillary/hardware/controller/controller.ino](ancillary/hardware/controller/controller.ino) is configured to communicate serially with Watchtower.
 This program along with the [TinyServo](ancillary/hardware/controller/TinyServo.h) library consumes about 3.6KB of program space if link time optimization (LTO) is used, and about 4.5KB without LTO.
 Either approach works fine with the ATTiny84's 8KB of program space.
-[ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) is a great project that you can use with the Arduino IDE to program the ATTiny microcontroller and enable LTO.
+[ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) is a great project that you can use with the Arduino IDE to program the ATTiny microcontroller.

 The serial connection inside Watchtower is operated by [watchtower/remote/microcontroller_comm.py](watchtower/remote/microcontroller_comm.py).
 This module is also configured to read the room brightness value from the serial connection, which will be displayed in the camera's annotation area along with the camera name and the current time.